NGEET/fates-docs/docs/source/fates_tech_note.rst

 |                   | air                         | :math:`^{-1}`    |            |
 +-------------------+-----------------------------+------------------+------------+

-In the model, an initial guess of :math:`c_{i}` is obtained assuming the ratio between :math:`c_{i}` and :math:`c_{a}` (0.7 for :math:`C_{3}` plants and 0.4 for :math:`C_{4}` plants) to calculate :math:`A_n` based on :ref:`Farquhar 1980<Farquharetal1980>`.
+In the Medlyn model, an initial guess of :math:`c_{i}` is obtained assuming the ratio between :math:`c_{i}` and :math:`c_{a}` (0.7 for :math:`C_{3}` plants and 0.4 for :math:`C_{4}` plants) to calculate :math:`A_n` based on :ref:`Farquhar 1980<Farquharetal1980>`.
 Solving for :math:`c_{s}`: